erickgl1003/basic_Spaceshooter_GM/README.txt

-First attemp at Game Maker 2!
+First attempt at Game Maker 2!

 Simple spaceshooter to test some of Game Maker 2 functions and sutff:)